LYFsmile Logo

 • Feeling lonely even while being at home

-These are often part of behavior changes in early teens, where your child is trying to process emotions but may not know how to express them clearly.
+These are often part of behaviour changes in early teens, where your child is trying to process emotions but may not know how to express them clearly.

 Over time, this can lead to social withdrawal, lack of interest in studies, and emotional distance from parents.
 With the right support, including therapy for adolescent anxiety and structured therapy for teenagers, your child can slowly begin to feel safe enough to share again.